wolray/symbol-overlay/readme.md

 Usage
 ---

-To use `symbol-overlay` in your Emacs, you need only to bind three keys:
+To use `symbol-overlay` in your Emacs, you need only to bind these keys:

     (require 'symbol-overlay)
 	(global-set-key (kbd "M-i") 'symbol-overlay-put)